opendocsg/slw-judgments-backfill/2017_SGHC_283/report.md

 17     In respect of the Scheme application, Phillip Asia argues that the Applicant has acted in bad faith by failing to disclose material information concerning the Put Option Holders and TAMI: _Re Punj_

-_Lloyd Pte Ltd and another matter_ [2015] SGHC 321 (“ _Re Punj Lloyd_ ”). [note: 25] The contingent debts owed to the Put Option Holders and TAMI were not included in the Applicant’s unaudited financial statement, which was issued recently in May 2017.
+_Lloyd Pte Ltd and another matter_ <span class="citation">[2015] SGHC 321</span> (“ _Re Punj Lloyd_ ”). [note: 25] The contingent debts owed to the Put Option Holders and TAMI were not included in the Applicant’s unaudited financial statement, which was issued recently in May 2017.
 The inference to be drawn must be that the Applicant included these contingent liabilities in the proposed Scheme in order to inflate the quantum of liabilities and to reduce Phillip Asia’s portion to below the 25% threshold and preclude any chances of its successful opposition to the proposed Scheme.
 The Applicant has also failed to respond to Phillip Asia’s request for categories of information and documents in order to clarify the basis for its

 contingent debts. [note: 26]